Stopping in St. Thomas for just one day? Here’s how to make every hour count.

 Beware Time Traps!

-Please note that St. Thomas local time may often deviate from the “ship time” being used by your ship.
-St. Thomas is in the Atlantic Time Zone — which is 1 hour ahead of Eastern Standard Time and 2 hours ahead of Central Standard Time.
-However, St. Thomas does not observe Daylight Saving Time.
-So, the difference between the local time in St. Thomas and “ship time” can fluctuate over the course of the year.
+St. Thomas is in the Atlantic Time Zone (which is one hour ahead of Eastern Standard Time and two hours ahead of Central time), and it does not observe Daylight Saving Time.
+Depending on the time of year and your ship’s itinerary, local time may or may not match the ship’s time.
 Always double‑check the daily planner or the gangway clock as you disembark.

-Remember that when you’re getting off the ship for port calls, make sure that you have a timepiece that will track the ship’s time and not automatically reset to local time.
+When you’re getting off the ship for port calls, you should ideally have a timepiece that tracks the ship’s time and doesn’t automatically reset to local time.
 Otherwise, you might be at risk of missing your ship when it departs.

 Likewise, if you are booking independent reservations for shore excursions, you need to make sure to adjust between local time and ship time as necessary.
 Tour operators always operate on local time.